What makes Thai Massage or any other therapy unique? There are lots of massage and therapy systems to choose from, and that’s great!

 5. Thai Massage allows you to use many different body parts

 This is where Thai Massage offers a huge advantage.
-When I do intense therapy sessions on large clients, I use my hands less than 30% of the session.
-All the deep work is done with forearms, elbows, knees and feet.
+When I do intense therapy sessions on large clients, I use my hands for less than 50% of the session.
+All the deep work is done with forearms, elbows, knees, and feet.

 6 .
 Thai Massage incorporates lots of motion and stretching